Stakes Profile: Risen Star

 Brisnet Speed 3 Back: 90

-In the last ten years 60% of the Risen Star winners came in on an improved Brisnet Speed Rating, but only 20% of the winners came in on a two race Brisnet Speed Rating improvement.
+The last ten years have been close to the overall trend with 60% of winners coming in on an improved Brisnet Speed Rating.
+Only 20% of the winners came in on a two race Brisnet Speed Rating improvement.

 The Risen Star has generally been a good betting race.
 The average winning odds since 1991 are 8.8-1 with a median of 2.8-1 and an average $19.60 payout for a $2 win ticket.
 Since 2010 those averages have crept up to around 20.5-1 and $42.80 to win.
 Medians since 2010 have also crept up to 5-1 and $9.60 to win.